Dependency

 dependency(ADD_INCLUDE_DIRECTORIES <lib-target-name> <SET|APPEND> PUBLIC <gen-expr>...)

-Set or append public include directories via INTERFACE_INCLUDE_DIRECTORIES property to the imported target <lib-target-name>.
 The name should represent the base name of the library (without prefix or suffix).
-This command works similarly to target_include_directories() in CMake, but introduces a separation between build-time and install-time contexts for imported dependencies.
+This command copies the behavior of target_include_directories() in CMake, but introduces a separation between build-time and install-time contexts for imported dependencies.

 This command is intended for targets that have been previously declared using dependency(IMPORT), and is typically used in conjunction with dependency(EXPORT) to complete the definition of an imported target for external reuse.
+It fills in target properties that are used when generating the export script.
+Therefore, there is no benefit in calling it if the target is not intended to be exported.

 The behavior differs from standard CMake in that it stores build and install include paths separately using generator expressions (see how write build specification with generator expressions).